Verse novel

 A verse novel is a type of narrative poetry in which a novel-length narrative is told through the medium of poetry rather than prose.
-Either simple or complex stanzaic verse-forms may be used, but there is usually a large cast, multiple voices, dialogue, narration, description, and action in a novelistic manner.
+Either simple or complex stanzaic verse-forms may be used, but there are usually a large cast, multiple voices, dialogue, narration, description, and action in a novelistic manner.

 History

 Verse narratives are as old as the Epic of Gilgamesh, the Iliad, and the Odyssey, but the verse novel is a distinct modern form.
 Although the narrative structure is similar to that of a novella, the organization of the story is usually in a series of short sections, often with changing perspectives.
 Verse novels are often told with multiple narrators, potentially providing readers with a view into the inner workings of the characters' minds.
 Some verse novels, following Byron's mock-heroic Don Juan (1818–24) employ an informal, colloquial register.
 Eugene Onegin (1831) by Alexander Pushkin is a classical example, and with Pan Tadeusz (1834) by Adam Mickiewicz is often taken as the seminal example of the modern genre.

 The major nineteenth-century verse novels that ground the form in Anglophone letters include The Bothie of Toper-na-fuosich (1848) and Amours de Voyage (1858) by Arthur Hugh Clough, Aurora Leigh (1857) by Elizabeth Barrett Browning, Lucile (1860) by 'Owen Meredith' (Robert Bulwer-Lytton), and The Ring and the Book (1868-9) by Robert Browning.
 The form appears to have declined with Modernism, but has since the 1960s–70s undergone a remarkable revival.
 Vladimir Nabokov's Pale Fire (1962) takes the form of a 999-line poem in four cantos, though the plot of the novel unfolds in the commentary.
 Of particular note, Vikram Seth's The Golden Gate (1986) was a surprise bestseller, and Derek Walcott's Omeros (1990) a more predictable success.
 The form has been particularly popular in the Caribbean, with work since 1980 by Walcott, Edward Kamau Brathwaite, David Dabydeen, Kwame Dawes, Ralph Thompson, George Elliott Clarke and Fred D'Aguiar, and in Australia and New Zealand, with work since 1990 by Les Murray, John Tranter, Dorothy Porter, David Foster, Alistair Te Ariki Campbell, and Robert Sullivan.
 Australian poet-author Alan Wearne's The Nightmarkets, and sequels, are major verse novels of urban social life and satire.